abarker/typped/doc/sphinx_docs/juxtaposition_operators.rst

 the point when the conditions for a jop are being evaluated you do *not* know the type of the (potential) right operand.
 You can only look at the lookahead tokens in the token stream.
 On the other hand, a jop will only be inferred in what would otherwise be an error condition (by 6).
-So you can just check the type of the right operand inside the tail handler function for the jop (after getting the right operand with `recursive_parse`.
+So you can just assume a jop (there is only one jop token to choose from, though its function sigs can be overloaded) and check the type of the right operand inside the tail handler function registered for the jop (after the jop's tail handler gets the right operand with `recursive_parse`).
 If it does not match the requirement you can raise an exception.

+TODO: Have a way that a handler function can register an "expected right operand type" and then have a routine that the jop's handler function can call which checks the last registered expectation (which needs to be cleared at the appropriate time).

+TODO: is this discussion more general than just jops?
+Doesn't it apply to general preconditions functions for inferring actual operators, too?
+No, it doesn't, because the actual tokens do not need to be inferred or not inferred.
+The token will always have a handler function called (assuming some preconditions fun matches, otherwise error) and the handler function will always get the token with recursive_parse.
+The type system will evaluate the parse tree after that, and *choose* the overloaded typesig based on the actual types.
+That is all the parser is in charge of; the eval fun is associated with the type sig and any other actions are up to the user.
+This *should* be discussed somewhere, though, as a discussion of how type information overloading works.
+To reiterate, if we want overloading on "*" so that it only applies between numbers then we have a syntax error otherwise, since the "*" is explicit in the token stream.
+If it has multiple definitions as an infix operator then you would have to deal with those inside the handler.

 Note that as far as overloading the juxtaposition operator you can only overload the jop based on the type of the left operand (and any other